ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 The normal operating-system mouse cursor is NOT hidden.

-OBS Pointer is an additional visual cursor rendered by OBS.
+OBS CURSOR OVERLAY is an additional visual cursor rendered by OBS.

-Therefore, if the underlying desktop is visible in the stream, both the normal OS cursor and the OBS Pointer may potentially be visible.
+Therefore, if the underlying desktop is visible in the stream, both the normal OS cursor and the OBS CURSOR OVERLAY may potentially be visible.

 For scenes where this is undesirable, simply do not add the OBS